pantheon-systems/boatshow/README.md

 ## Dependency Management

 All project and Drupal (module, themes, libraries) dependencies are managed via Composer.
 The management strategy is based on [The Drupal Project](https://github.com/drupal-composer/drupal-project).
+(Note: npm is used to manage some dependencies of the boatshows theme)

 Modules, themes, and other contributed Drupal projects can be added as dependencies in the root `composer.json` file.